lenafye/logistic_regression/README.md

 If you don't have GitHub set up or the instructions do not work for you, you can also just download this repo for now and set up Github later.

-To get credit for completing the workshop, please create an issue in your repository and tag '

-8. To get credit for completing the workshop, create an issue in your repository and tag 'shomikj' so that I can check you off. (https://help.github.com/articles/creating-an-issue/)
+To get credit for completing the workshop, please create an issue in your repository and tag 'shomikj' so that I can check you off. (https://help.github.com/articles/creating-an-issue/)